kobbikobb/hono-drizzle/README.md

 # hono-drizzle
-An example of how you can use hono and drizzle
+An example of how you can use hono and drizzle.

-## Useful commands
+## Generate migration files after changes to schama
 - bunx drizzle-kit generate

-- bunx drizzle-kit migrate
+## Migrate data for production (eftir generating template)
+- bun prod:migrate

 ## Useful links
 - https://console.neon.tech/